cybercongress/foundation/thc.md

 - turnover
 - cap

-Action bar: click on the line
+=> click on the line: buy or sell
+=> create

 ## Oil

-Oil helps store and transfer gas. set by governance, split between burn and cyberFoundation, burn rate is set by governance, returns gas payed for tx)
+Oil helps store and transfer gas.
+The only difference between avaregae elastic is that there exist special price oracle which incentivize calls in order to determine gas price for rebase.